 The World Heritage Site of Falun is more than just the mine itself – it also includes the whole of the surrounding countryside, the town with its historic red-painted blocks and the rural mining districts.
 There’s plenty for all the family to discover here.
-The lively town centre has many shops, as well as cosy cafés and restaurants.
+The capital of Dalarna has a lively town centre with many shops, as well as cosy cafés and restaurants.

 It is often said that Lake Runn, between Falun and Borlänge, has as many islands as there are days of the year.
-Whether or not this is actually true, it’s certainly an excellent lake for learning to sail or paddle a kayak.
+Whether or not this is true, it’s certainly an excellent lake for learning to sail or paddle a kayak.
 There are plenty of opportunities for boating and swimming, but Lake Runn isn’t just a place to come to in the summer.
-Lengthy cross-country skiing tracks are cleared in the winter, and international skating competitions are held on the ice of the lake each year.
+Long distance cross-country skiing and skating tracks are cleared in the winter, and international skating competitions are held on the ice of the lake each year.